NikolaFejsa/garch-volatility-forecast/README.md

 - Fits a user-chosen **GARCH(p,q)** model with the [`arch`](https://pypi.org/project/arch/) package.
 - Forecasts next N trading days of **daily volatility (%)**.
 - Provides both a full in-sample vs. forecast plot, and a clarity plot (last 7 days vs. next 7 days).
+- Computes a 1-day ahead backtest and uses a QLIKE evaluation, against baseline of EWMA(0.94)
+- Creates a PDF to summarise results

 ---